luifrancisco/luislab/README.md

 ### Misc

-- To access the Longhorn UI with port-forwarding, execute: kubectl
+- To access the Longhorn UI with port-forwarding, execute: `kubectl -n longhorn-system port-forward deployment/longhorn-ui 8000:8000`.
+Access with `http://localhost:8000` in your browser.

+### Future plans
+- Remove kube-vip and use HA proxy instead.